dataviscourse/tutorials/lectures/lecture-git.md

 {% highlight bash linenos %}
 $ git branch draft
+{% endhighlight %}

-# This created a branch with the name draft.
+This created a branch with the name draft.
 Let's look at all the other branches
+{% highlight bash linenos %}
 $ git branch
   draft
 * master
 {% endhighlight %}